ssansovich/old-blog/_posts/2014-02-26-natgeo-whatsapp.markdown

 As you'll see, Internet adoption for the "upper middle" segment of the world's population (those with $3,946 to $12,195 in annual income) is at 29.9%.
 Remarkably, cell phone usage for that same group of people is an incredible 92%.

-In other words, the de facto technology driving Internet access for this part of the world is the mobile phone &mdash; leapfrogging the PC.
+In other words, the de facto technology driving connectivity for this part of the world is the mobile phone &mdash; leapfrogging the PC, which lags at 11.9%.

 ### TextIt's blog about the [WhatsApp team building J2ME apps][textit]